-Up until 2013, my career as a metal fabricator and artist had only been a dream that suddenly came to reality in mid-life when I decided to open my studio.
+Up until 2013, when I decided to open my studio, my career as a metal fabricator and artist had only been a dream.

 I’d had a 22-year career at UBC in the department of Electrical and Computer Engineering, working on stimulating research projects and teaching faculty, staff, and students.